 text_generator = pipeline("text-generation", model="gpt2")

-return sentiment_analyzer, text_generator
+return sentiment_analyzer, text_generator, model

 @asgi(